TatuLund/vaadin-create23/docs/StyleGuide.md

 - Positive actions: Valo friendly style.
 - Destructive actions: Valo danger style with forced white foreground.
 - Warning/cancel actions: custom `.v-button-cancel` variant with amber tones.
+- Tooltip-enabled actions may add a corner indicator via wrapper/slot classes (`.has-tooltip` / `.v-slot-slot-has-tooltip`) instead of replacing the button icon.

+### 3.1 Tooltip Indicator Marker
+- Tooltip discoverability is reinforced with a small corner marker rendered as a right-angle triangle in the top-right corner of the target container.
+- Marker geometry: `8px x 8px`, black fill, clipped using `polygon(0% 0%, 100% 0%, 100% 100%)`.
+- Marker anchor: absolute positioning at `top: 0; right: 0;` with a relatively positioned host.
+- Intended usage includes Inventory filter/rows with responsive descriptions, About admin actions, and Purchases purge controls.

 ### 4. Focus and Accessibility
 - Keyboard focus ring is strongly standardized: `2px` outline in focus color with small offset/radius.